crimsonclyde/CrimsonCFG/README.md

       ...
 ```

-- External playbooks are stored in `/opt/MDM-Manager/external_src/` and are automatically cloned/pulled when you save the repository URL.
+- External playbooks are stored in `/opt/CrimsonCFG/external_src/` and are automatically cloned/pulled when you save the repository URL.
-- External repositories are automatically updated (git pull) when MDM-Manager starts and when you click "Refresh Playbooks".
+- External repositories are automatically updated (git pull) when CrimsonCFG starts and when you click "Refresh Playbooks".
 - Templates in external repositories are automatically available to your playbooks via the `templates_directory` variable.

 ### Example